espocrm/ext-template/README.md

 It will ask to enter an extension name and some other information.

-After that, you can remove `init.php` file from your respository.
+After that, you can remove `init.php` file from your repository.
 Commit changes and proceed to configuration & building.

 ## Configuration